-Solar panels comprise many photovoltaic cells that absorb the sun's energy and convert it into electricity.
-Improving the efficiency of solar panels is vital for both individuals and businesses.
-In this article, we'll show you how to generate more electricity from the same space and reduce costs by increasing solar panel efficiency.
+Improving the efficiency of solar panels is critical for both individuals and businesses.
+In this article, we will show you how to improve the efficiency of solar panels.

 Cell Efficiency vs. Module Efficiency